pranavgupta2603/KAN-Distillation/README.md

 Accuracy of the DISTILLED student model on the test set: 93.75% Accuracy of the teacher model on the test set: 97.23%
 ```

-## Support

-For support, open an issue through the GitHub issue tracker.

 ## License